As vaccine demand falls, states are left with huge stockpile

 The percentage of wasted doses in California is only about 1.8%, but in a state that has received 84 million doses and administered more than 71 million of them, that equates to roughly 1.4 million doses.
 Providers there are asked to keep doses until they expire, then properly dispose of them, the California Department of Public Health said.

-The problem is not unique to the U.S. More than a million doses of the Russian Sputnik vaccine expired this week inn Guatemala, because nobody wanted to take the shot.
+The problem is not unique to the U.S. More than a million doses of the Russian Sputnik vaccine expired this week in Guatemala, because nobody wanted to take the shot.

 Vaccination program managers say that tossing out doses is inevitable in any inoculation campaign because of the difficulty in aligning supply and demand for a product with a limited shelf life.